 - Light pink: A super short period with extra light bleeding could be a sign of low estrogen levels.
 Your hormones are directly related to the food you eat, so if your estrogen is low, it could be due to a vitamin or nutrient deficiency.
 If you’re dieting or extra stressed, it could indicate your diet is too restrictive or that you’re on the edge of burnout.
 Be cautious!

 If you’re concerned about the colour of your period blood, it’s best to book an appointment with your GP.

 If you experience PMS symptoms such as mood swings, headaches, sore breasts, acne, cravings, bloating, know you are not alone.

 As much as 90% of women experience these symptoms on a regular basis, but just because they are common, does not mean they are normal.
-For generations, we have heard these symptoms are just “part of being a women” Not anymore!
+For generations, we have heard these symptoms are just “part of being a woman” Not anymore!

-If you want to learn more about this, learn more about how to hack your cycle in our recent blog post.
+If you want to learn more about this, learn more about how to hack your cycle in our blog post.